About arc42

 The key building blocks forming the overall system architecture include:

-• User: Represents the end-user of the platform, who is required to authenticate in order to access the game functionality.
-Once authenticated, users can interact with the system and participate in gameplay.
+• User: Represents the end-user of the platform, who may authenticate in order to access the game functionality.
+Guest users can interact with the system and participate in gameplay.
+However, they will have limited access such as no multiplayer mode, saving the games…

 • Wichat EN2B Application: The core application responsible for managing game mechanics, including the generation of questions and content.
 It encapsulates the application’s game logic and drives the user experience.
 Detailed breakdowns of its internal components are explored further in later sections.